Randburg: Suburbs

-A number of Johannesburg suburbs including Parkhurst, Parkwood, Emmarentia, Linden, Northcliff, and Greenside although erroneously included by Google Maps as part of Randburg have never been part of the area.

 Economy

-Multichoice and its associated companies, M-Net and SuperSport, have their head offices in Randburg.
+Multichoice and its associated companies, M-Net and SuperSport (South African broadcaster), have their head offices in Randburg.

 The central business district of Randburg had fallen into decay starting in the 1990s, and plans were made to revive the CBD by the Johannesburg municipality.

 Strijdom Park is a well developed commercial/light industrial area in Randburg, wedged between the N1 Western Bypass and Malibongwe Drive.
 Strijdom park has a substantial auto sales and repair industry and has several other small industries that service the whole of northern Johannesburg.

 Randburg has faced competition from Sandton which is normally the preferred location for businesses but offers lower rentals and property prices whilst providing easy transportation to the west and central Johannesburg.
 There are future plans to connect Randburg onto the Gautrain routes.
 Cresta Shopping Centre is located in Randburg.

 Education

 Randburg has many schools within its borders and in the nearby areas.